sophondetector/jraph/README.md

 `jraph` is meant to make extensive use of `Transact SQL`'s `nosql`-esque properties.
 That is, the formal `jraph` schema will stay very small, containing Lat/Long, integer id, name, and an array of connection ids.

-## jraph service MVP
-The `jraph` service will have two basic aspects.
-The first is a running `sqlserver` instance, hosting a database which implements the `jraph model` with some model data.
-The second aspect is a `python` script which takes a posted list of ids and returns an `output.kml` file.
-To communicate with the `jraph` service the client will pass a list of ids into a query string e.g. `https://jraph-service-url.tld/?node_ids=1,3,4`
-The user should receive back an `output.kml` file, which the user can then load into `Google Earth`.
-The `output.kml` will show the entity locations on the globe, the connections between them, and the label of the connections between them.

 ## Dev Basics
 * `ndev` contains shell commands and most config variables at the top.
 * `./ndev` *without args* will list available ndev functions